stratum/stratum/stratum/hal/bin/bcm/standalone/README.md

 ## Prebuild releases

-We release Stratum [packages](https://github.com/stratum/stratum/releases) with a pre-compiled binary and a set of default configuration files.
-Download it to the switch and extract its contents.
+As part of CI, we publish Stratum [packages](https://circleci.com/gh/stratum/stratum/tree/master) with a pre-compiled binary and a set of default configuration files.
+Open a `unit_tests` job and click on the `Artifacts` tab.
+Download the `stratum_bcm_package.tar.gz` tarball to the switch and extract its contents.

 ## Building from source

-Sometimes you have to build Stratum from source, e.g. because you develop some feature or want to try a fix that is not on master yet.
+Sometimes you have to build Stratum from source, e.g. because you develop some private feature or want to try a fix not yet pushed to GitHub.

 ### Build dependencies